WesH0use/AWS_Developer_Notes/Development.md

 Amazon Kinesis Data Streams is useful for rapidly moving data off data producers and then continuously processing the data, be it to transform the data before emitting to a data store, run real-time metrics and analytics, or derive more complex data streams for further processing.
 Kinesis data streams can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.

+## EFS Volume

+EFS volumes provide a simple, scalable, and persistent file storage for use with your Amazon ECS tasks.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files.
+Your applications can have the storage they need, when they need it.
+Amazon EFS volumes are supported for tasks hosted on Fargate or Amazon EC2 instances.

+You can use Amazon EFS file systems with Amazon ECS to export file system data across your fleet of container instances.
+That way, your tasks have access to the same persistent storage, no matter the instance on which they land.
+However, you must configure your container instance AMI to mount the Amazon EFS file system before the Docker daemon starts.
+Also, your task definitions must reference volume mounts on the container instance to use the file system.

+## CNAME Records

+A CNAME record maps DNS queries for the name of the current record, such as acme.example.com, to another domain (example.com or example.net) or subdomain (acme.example.com or zenith.example.org).

+CNAME records can be used to map one domain name to another.
+Although you should keep in mind that the DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex.
+For example, if you register the DNS name example.com, the zone apex is example.com.
+You cannot create a CNAME record for example.com, but you can create CNAME records for www.example.com, newproduct.example.com, and so on.